Anthony Benezet

-Anthony Benezet, born Antoine Bénézet (January 31, 1713 – May 3, 1784), was a French-American abolitionist and educator who was active in Philadelphia, Pennsylvania.
-One of the early American abolitionists, Benezet founded one of the world's first anti-slavery societies, the Society for the Relief of Free Negroes Unlawfully Held in Bondage (after his death it was revived as the Pennsylvania Society for Promoting the Abolition of Slavery); the first public school for girls in North America; and the Negro School at Philadelphia, which operated into the nineteenth century.
-He was a vegetarian and advocated for the kind treatment of animals, integrating this in his teachings.
+Anthony Benezet (January 31, 1713 – May 3, 1784) was a French-born American abolitionist and teacher who was active in Philadelphia, Pennsylvania.
+A prominent member of the abolitionist movement in North America, Benezet founded one of the world's first anti-slavery societies, the Society for the Relief of Free Negroes Unlawfully Held in Bondage.
+He also founded the first public school for girls in North America and the Negro School at Philadelphia, which operated into the nineteenth century.
+Benezet advocated for kind treatment of animals, racial equality and universal love.

 Biography

 Antoine was born in Saint-Quentin, France, to Jean-Étienne de Bénézet (later known as John Stephen Benezet) and his wife Judith de la Méjanelle, who were Huguenots (French Protestants).
 The Huguenots had been persecuted and suffered violent attacks in France since the 1685 revocation of the Edict of Nantes, which had provided religious tolerance.
 For a while his family had received protection owing to their powerful connections.
 However in 1715 his father's goods were seized, so, like many others, the family left France rather than give up their religion.
 They moved first to Rotterdam, then briefly to Greenwich before settling in London, where there was a sizeable Huguenot refugee community.
-In 1727 Benezet joined the Religious Society of Friends (also known as Quakers).
+In 1727, Benezet joined the Religious Society of Friends (also known as Quakers).

-In 1731 the Benezet family migrated to Philadelphia, Pennsylvania, founded by Quakers and one of the English colonies of North America.
+In 1731, the Benezet family migrated to Philadelphia, Pennsylvania, founded by Quakers and one of the English colonies of North America.
 Then 18 years old, Anthony Benezet joined John Woolman as one of the earliest American abolitionists.
 Like Woolman, Benezet also advocated war tax resistance.
 Several years later in 1736, he married Joyce Marriott.

 In Philadelphia, Benezet worked to persuade his Quaker brethren that slave-owning was not consistent with Christian doctrine.
 He believed that the ban on slavery in the British Isles should be extended to the North American and Caribbean colonies.
 (After the Americans gained independence in the Revolutionary War, Benezet continued to urge the United States to ban slavery, and the state of Pennsylvania legislated slavery's gradual abolition in 1780.)

 After several years as a failed merchant, in 1739 Benezet began teaching at a Germantown school, then a separate jurisdiction northwest of Philadelphia.
 In 1742, he moved to the Friends' English School of Philadelphia (now the William Penn Charter School).
 In 1750 he added night classes for black slaves to his schedule.